 - Inflammation of the stomach lining

-- This homeopathic remedy for gastritis is mainly used in the treatment of acute gastritis but can also treat chronic gastritis and gastroenteritis, i.e., inflammation of the stomach and intestinal linings.
-It is also useful for other symptoms like severe pain in the abdomen, Flatulence Burning sensation in the abdomen.
+- This homeopathic remedy for gastritis mainly treats acute gastritis but can also treat chronic gastritis and gastroenteritis, i.e., stomach inflammation and intestinal linings.
+It is also useful for other symptoms like severe pain in the abdomen, flatulence, and a burning sensation in the abdomen.

 Natural treatment for gastritis is effective, safe, and affordable.
-The use of natural herbal remedies, homeopathy, or acupuncture may surprise you with its successful results.
-However, it is important that medical professionals well-trained in naturopathic medicine supervise your treatment.
-For evaluation and treatment at the Philadelphia Homeopathic Clinic contact us at (267) 403-3085 and schedule an appointment with Dr. Tsan.
+Natural herbal remedies, homeopathy, or acupuncture may surprise you with their successful results.
+However, medical professionals well-trained in naturopathic medicine must supervise your treatment.
+For evaluation and treatment at the Philadelphia Homeopathic Clinic, contact us at (267) 403-3085 and schedule an appointment with Dr. Tsan.